 Depression & Mental Health

 Depression is more than occasional sadness or feeling low.
-It is a mental health condition that can affect mood, thinking, sleep, energy, and motivation.
+It is a recognised mental health condition that can affect mood, thinking, sleep, energy, and motivation.
 Many individuals experiencing depression notice changes in concentration, sleep patterns, appetite, and interest in activities they once enjoyed.

 This hub brings together educational articles on depression, screening tools, and guidance on when professional help may be useful.